4ndY252/AstraG_DRL_ParkSens/README.md

 Parking sensor and accelerometer outputting info to an OLED display - Arduino Nano

-Warning: I'm an amateur, not a senior developer.
+Warning: I'm an amateur, not a senior developer - code may be (and most likely is) trash.

 TO DO:
-- synchronise turn signals
+- make it universal - only animation speed change needed (hopefully)
 - add comments
 - code cleanup
-- pray that everything is gonna work